 Finding New Meaning

 How do people survive without hope or health, without community or a place to call home?
 What meaning do people find when they have lost so much?
 I think of a musician, Jasen Becker paralyzed and rendered speechless due to ALS, otherwise known as Lou Gehrig’s disease.
 He found meaning in composing songs through tapping his eyes.
 And he remarked to a reporter, “I like my life.”
-Despite his life dream getting stripped from him at age 18, he found other ways to invent himself.
+Despite losing his life dream at age 18, he found other ways to invent himself.
 He forged a new identity.
 And found more contentment than those those who have it all.
 I think of all those who remain indoors, not only from Covid or polluted air, but chronic illness and confining conditions.
 And I pray that they, too, find ways to lead purposeful lives.
 I hope that their horizons will continue to expand in whatever limited environment they find themselves in.